Nimblr/passport-drchrono/README.md

 #### Coverage
 All new feature or patch is expected to have test coverage.
 Patches that increase test coverage are happily accepted.
-Converage reports can be viewed by executing:
+Coverage reports can be viewed by executing:

 ```bash
     $ npm run test-cov